-- Ensure ADA accessibility on all public pathways, including sidewalks, trails, and street crossings, in accordance with current best practices. - Reduce crossing distances for people walking and biking and slow down turning vehicles at intersections. - Ensure consistent street lighting along the corridor. - Implement "No Right Turn on Red" restrictions at signalized intersections. - Provide Leading Pedestrian Intervals (LPI) that permit pedestrians advance times to cross MD 193 and intersecting streets at signalized intersections. - Achieve a Pedestrian Level of Comfort (PLOC) score of 2 or better along and across the right-ofway.
+- Ensure ADA accessibility on all public pathways, including sidewalks, trails, and street crossings, in accordance with current best practices. - Reduce crossing distances for people walking and biking and slow down turning vehicles at intersections. - Ensure consistent street lighting along the corridor. - Implement "No Right Turn on Red" restrictions at signalized intersections unless the Director of Transportation or the Director's designee determines that installing a "No Right Turn on Red" restriction would significantly impair public safety. - Provide Leading Pedestrian Intervals (LPI) that permit pedestrians advance times to cross MD 193 and intersecting streets at signalized intersections unless the Director of Transportation or the Director's designee determines that installing a leading pedestrian interval would significantly impair public safety. - Achieve a Pedestrian Level of Comfort (PLOC) score of 2 or better along and across the right-ofway.